 Julian Leaver CEO of Fatface is quoted as asking “If I could find something that knows my customers as well as me I would use it”.
 So that’s what we built.

-The crux of the solution is data extrapolation.
+The heart of the solution is predictive analytics.
 Identifying imminent purchases through buying history and then developed by every site visit impressions, by each individual consumer.
 “When you’ve already captured your customers you’d be a fool to ignore them”, said Clare Shaw, Marketing Manager at Liberty of London.